Recent Advances of Multimodal Continual Learning: A Comprehensive Survey: Datasets and Benchmarks

 \subsection{Benchmarking on a Partitioned Dataset}

-A benchmark can partition one dataset into multiple subsets to simulate tasks in the MMCL setting, and there are three benchmarks of this kind.
+In MMCL benchmarking, the most straightforward approach is to utilize a well-known dataset initially designed for non-CL settings and partition it into multiple subsets to simulate a sequence of tasks.
+Such simplicity facilitates rapid initial progress in MMCL research, with three benchmarks developed in this manner.

 The IMNER benchmark~\cite{Chen2024Continual} utilizes the Twitter-2017 MNER dataset (constructed by~\cite{Lu2018Visual} and preprocessed by~\cite{Yu2020Improving}) and splits it by categories to simulate the CIL scenario.
 The IMRE benchmark~\cite{Chen2024Continual} partitions the MEGA MRE dataset~\cite{Zheng2021Multimodal} into 10 subsets for the CIL scenario.
 MMCL~\cite{Sarfraz2024Unimodal} is a benchmark that contains audio and visual modalities for classification.
 It partitions the VGGSound dataset~\cite{Chen2020Vggsound} to simulate CIL and DIL scenarios.